 What Others Think Of Your Blog Is None Of Your Business

-You will meet a lot of people who don’t understand why or what you’re doing when travel blogging (my parents still don’t understand what we really do), and some will even disapprove, but just because people don’t agree with what you do, that doesn’t mean they’re right.
+You will meet a lot of people who don’t understand why or what you’re doing when travel blogging, and some will even disapprove, but just because people don’t agree with what you do, that doesn’t mean they’re right.
 Never do anything you don’t want to do, and never give up on something you believe in just because others don’t.
-When I heard Wayne Dyer say “what you think of me is none of my business”, I could really relate this to travel blogging.
+When I heard Wayne Dyer say, “What you think of me is none of my business,” I could really relate this to travel blogging.
 Learn to meet jealousy, doubt, ignorance and confusion with a smile.
 Our second year of blogging has been full of many great successes and a few big mistakes, but that’s what life is for – to live, to learn, and to see every mistake as a learning curve which helps you grow as a person.
 We still have a lot left to learn, and I’m really looking forward to see what lessons this year (2012) will bring.

 3 Years of Travel Blogging – It’s About Learning & Growing

 It feels like these past 3 years have gone by so quickly and yet we’ve experienced and learned so much since we started blogging – when we began this journey 3 years ago we never realized how much it would end up changing our lives and the decisions we made.
 Who knew a blog could be life changing in such a way?
 Today we want to take a moment to look back at our year and the things we’ve learned about ourselves, blogging and business, and what we’re most grateful for …

 Learning Skills For Any Industry.